 Efforts to Federally Ban Lead Fishing Tackle

-In 2014, A provision to prohibit federal funds from being used to regulate lead fishing tackle and ammunition under the Toxic Substance Control Act (TSCA) was included in the end-of-year federal spending bill.
+In 2014, a provision to prohibit federal funds from being used to regulate lead fishing tackle and ammunition under TSCA was included in the end-of-year federal spending bill.
 This provision has also been included in the Fiscal Year 2016 appropriations bill.
 The temporary legislative fix provided in the federal spending bill supports and reinforces the EPA’s previous decisions and will aid ASA in its efforts toward a permanent solution.
 While the EPA has consistently rejected these petitions, a permanent fix is needed to prevent an unnecessary ban from being approved.

 The Hunting, Fishing and Recreational Shooting Sports Protection Act

 As in 2014, this bill was nested into a broader package of sportsmen’s legislation introduced on February 5, 2015.
 ASA is working with both chambers of Congress and its conservation partners to quickly pass this legislation and protect the rights of anglers and hunters who choose to sustainably enjoy their sports.

 Current and Proposed State Bans on Lead Fishing Tackle